 In short, yes, it does.
 More precise, yes, it should.

-$wp_styles variable to gather all stylesheets loaded from URL’s containg googleapis.com or gstatic.com.
-OMGF is loaded last of all the plugins, so if (besides your theme) any other plugins are loading any Google Fonts, OMGF should be able to detect them.
+OMGF parses the HTML source code of your website’s pages and parses it to gather all stylesheets loaded from URL’s containing fonts.googleapis.com.
+OMGF waits for your theme and plugins to be loaded, so if (besides your theme) any other plugins are loading any Google Fonts, OMGF should be able to detect them.

 Which Google Fonts is my theme using?